IntersectMBO/governance-actions/preview/2025-09-01-snek-budget/snek-budget.jsonld.md

 Over the past two years, the Snek Foundation has already invested over $4.5 million, entirely self-funded, to secure major exchange listings.
 Snek delivered the first, second, and third-ever Tier 1 listings for any Cardano native token, with Kraken, Crypto.com, and Kucoin, setting historic precedents for the ecosystem.
 With this proposal and with the support of our partners, we aim to unlock greater visibility, liquidity, and accessibility for the broader Cardano ecosystem by leveraging SNEK's proven momentum and market position.

-This loan will be continuously repaid from Snek network activities, with a final balance plus interest settled after a closing audit in three to five years.
-Interest is set at 2.44% annualized (2.37% staking rate + 0.7%), compounded yearly.
+This loan will be repaid from Snek product revenues and business ventures with the final balance plus interest settled in three to five years, following a closing audit to confirm the loan has been repaid in full.
+Interest is set at 2.44% annualized (2.37% staking rate + 0.07%), compounded yearly.

 By structuring this as a repayable loan, the Snek Foundation is once again trailblazing for the ecosystem; demonstrating how treasury capital can be deployed responsibly while setting a precedent for future projects.
 The administrator of the budget funds will be Intersect.